-So, what determines if a habit is healthy or not?
+So, what determines if something is a healthy habit or not?
 Your body and your metabolism!
 A truly healthy habit will nourish your metabolism and ultimately evoke a positive response from your body.
 And if a habit is not doing those things for you, then maybe it’s not so “healthy” for you after all.

 What Does it Mean to Nourish Your Metabolism?

 Before I get into which “healthy” habits may not be so healthy, I want to explain my idea of nourishing your metabolism vs. stressing your metabolism, a key premise in my book The Nourished Metabolism.
 Your metabolic health is the sum of all your body’s amazing functions–how your cells use energy, how well your digestion works, the quality of your sleep, your energy levels, your moods, and much more.

 Stress hormones like adrenaline and cortisol throw a wrench into all of these functions and cause imbalances that stress your metabolism.
 Because chronically high stress hormones interfere with healthy metabolic function, one of the key principles for nourishing your metabolism is to work on normalizing these stress hormone levels by reducing your overall stress load.
 (This stress could come from many sources such as nutrient deficiencies, deprivation dieting, lack of sleep, emotional trauma, allergies, toxin exposure, not getting enough sunlight, etc.)